paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

 - `ActiveLeaves`
   - Notification of a change in the set of active leaves.
-  - Triggers procedure outlined in "Protocol" section.
+  - Triggers collation generation procedure outlined in "Protocol" section.
 - `CollationGenerationMessage::Initialize`
   - Initializes the subsystem.
 Carries a config.
   - No more than one initialization message should ever be sent to the collation